Showing Up (in Sweatpants)

 "Is this therapy?"

 No, this is not therapy and it is not run by professional mental health clinicians.
 This was intentionally developed by a behavioral health and wellness coach who lives with mental health challenges to offer a peer-centered model of support that celebrates the power of community & collective wisdom of lived experience outside of traditional clinical approaches.
+This program isn't therapy or crisis support—it’s what helps between those points: the daily-life bridge between care and living.

 The practical stuff